Lighting Design: The Experts Reveal How to Create Successful Interior Lighting Plan

 A well-planned interior lighting design scheme could transform your home in ways you might not have imagined.
-Jane Crittenden takes a look at how to develop a successful lighting plan for your self build, renovation or extension
+Jane Crittenden takes a look at how to develop a successful interior lighting plan for your self build, renovation or extension

 Sometimes a good or bad illumination scheme can only be determined by how the room makes you feel.
 Dim rooms can feel cold and unwelcoming, but overly bright spaces can become a little intense – it’s all about finding the right balance.